Coconut. Chewy. Guilt-Free Treat.

 Enjoy these Coconut Banana Seed Bars fresh out of the oven.
 Or make them ahead of time and freeze them until ready to serve.
 These bars make a great healthy snack or perfect naturally sweetened dessert.

 This treat will surely satisfy coconut lovers!
 But if you enjoy seeds and plant-based proteins, make sure to give these nutritious bars a try.

 You can eat them plain or jazz them up a little for special events.
 A simple drizzle of dark chocolate can do the trick with a few cranberries or goji berries and crispy coconut chips.

 Being in the kitchen makes me happy.
 There’s nothing comparable to the aroma that fills a house when something is cooking or baking.

 I want to know what goes into the food that I prepare for my family.
 Buying bars or packaged goods at the store is convenient but pay attention to the ingredients.
 Even if you try to find ‘cleaner’ treats, there are always a few sneaky ingredients that you might want to avoid.
 Examples: extra sugar, soy, refined oils, preservatives, additives, etc.

 This recipe is easy to prepare with pure, organic and raw ingredients.
 For example, when buying seeds or coconut (shredded or flaked), the ingredients on the package should be listed as seeds or coconut.
 No added oils, sulphites, or sugar, etc.

-- ½ cup unsweetened shredded coconut + plus extra for top (about 2 tablespoons)
+- 1/2 cup unsweetened shredded coconut + extra to decorate (about 2 tablespoons)